 Our shares of common stock are not currently listed on a national securities exchange or any over-the-counter market.
 We do not expect our shares to become listed in the near future, and they may not become listed at all.
 Consequently, there is the risk that our stockholders may not be able to sell their shares at a time or price acceptable to them.
-We presently intend, but are not required, to complete a transaction providing liquidity for our stockholders within four to six years from the termination of our initial public offering.
+We presently intend, but are not required, to complete a transaction providing liquidity for our stockholders within four to six years from the termination of our offering.
 Our charter does not require our board to pursue a liquidity event at any particular time, or at all.
 However, we expect that our board, in the exercise of its fiduciary duty to our stockholders, will determine to pursue a liquidity event when it believes that the then-current market conditions are favorable for a liquidity event and that such a transaction is in the best interests of our stockholders.
 A liquidity event could include (1) the sale of all or substantially all of our assets either on a portfolio basis or individually followed by a liquidation, (2) a merger or another transaction approved by our board in which our stockholders will receive cash or shares of a publicly traded company or (3) a listing of our shares on a national securities exchange.
 There can be no assurance as to when a suitable transaction will be available.

-On November 12, 2015, our board determined an estimated fair value per share of our common stock of \$25.03 as of October 31, 2015.
-In determining an estimated fair value per share of our common stock, our board relied upon information provided in a report by our advisor, the recommendation of our audit committee, and the board's experience with, and knowledge of our assets, including the hotel property that we owned, as of October 31, 2015.
-The estimated value per share is based on (x) the estimated value of our assets less the estimated value of our liabilities divided by (y) the number of outstanding shares of our common stock, all as of October 31, 2015.
-For additional information on the determination of our estimated fair value per share, see our Current Report on Form 8-K filed with the SEC on November 16, 2015.
+On March 16, 2017, our board of directors, including all of our independent directors, upon the recommendations of our advisor and the audit committee of our board of directors, determined an estimated value per share of our common stock of \$25.04 as of December 31, 2016.
+The estimated value per share is based on (x) the estimated value of our assets less the estimated value of our liabilities divided by (y) the number of outstanding shares of our common stock, all as of December 31, 2016.
+The valuation was performed in accordance with the provisions of Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Investment Program Association in April 2013.
+See our current report on Form 8-K filed with the SEC on March 20, 2017 for more information about the determination of our estimated value per share.